Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

             copy_str(outputArray[currentCount].BaseName, L"[NAME N/A]", MAX_MODULE_NAME_LEN, 10);
         }

         outputArray[currentCount].DllBase = pModuleEntry->DllBase;
         currentCount++;

         pCurrentEntry = pCurrentEntry->Flink;
     }

     return currentCount;
 }

 This function gets a list of all the DLLs that are currently loaded into the program memory.
-With windows, its guarenteed that kernel32.dll and NTDLL.dll are loaded.
+With Windows, it's guaranteed that kernel32.dll and NTDLL.dll are loaded.

-Takes in a pointer to an array of the MODULE_INFO Structs where the results, which is the DLL Name and In memory Base address is stored.
+Takes in a pointer to an array of the MODULE_INFO Structs where the results, which is the DLL Name and In memory Base address are stored.

 It fills the output array with information about each loaded DLL, and returns the number of modules found, if none are found, we just return -1.

-It find the Process Environment Block with the compier intrinsic, __readgsqdword(0x60).
+It finds the Process Environment Block with the compiler intrinsic, __readgsqdword(0x60).
 Which gets the address of the LDR Data.

-It then walks a Double Linked list, InMemoryOrderModuleList, where each node, called the, LDR_DATA_TABLE_ENTRY, contains the information about a loaded DLL.
+It then walks a Double Linked list, InMemoryOrderModuleList, where each node, called the LDR_DATA_TABLE_ENTRY, contains The information about a loaded DLL.

-For each DLL, we get back the base address, and the DLL name.
+For each DLL, we get back the base address and the DLL name.
 We copy the string and store the file name.
 {%endhighlight%}

 {%highlight cpp%}
 int CompareSubstring(const WCHAR* subStr, size_t subStrLen, const WCHAR* wzStr2) {
     if (!subStr || !wzStr2) {

         if (subStrLen == 0) {
             return (!wzStr2 || wzStr2[0] == L'\0') ?
 0 : -1;
         }
         return 1; // Non-equal if other is non-empty
     }
     size_t len2 = get_len(wzStr2);

     if (subStrLen != len2) {
         return 1;
     }
     if (subStrLen == 0) {
         return 0;
     }

     for (size_t i = 0; i < subStrLen; ++i) {
         WCHAR c1 = subStr[i];
         WCHAR c2 = wzStr2[i];

         // Convert to lowercase
         if (c1 >= L'A' && c1 <= L'Z') c1 += (L'a' - L'A');
         if (c2 >= L'A' && c2 <= L'Z') c2 += (L'a' - L'A');

         if (c1 != c2) {
             return (int)(c1 - c2);
         }
     }

     return 0;
 }

-Compares two WCHAR strings for equality, while being case insensitve.
+Compares two WCHAR strings for equality, while being case insensitive.

 Compares subStr whose length we already know, subStrLen, against a standard null terminated string, wzStr2.

 Takes in two strings, checks if the known length, subStrLen, matches the calculated length of the null terminated string, wzStr2.

-If the lengths differ, they cant be equal.
+If the lengths differ, they can't be equal.
 If they match, compare character by character.
 For each pair of characters, convert them both to lowercase using deltas before comparing them.
-If any mismatch, they arent equalt, return non zero value.
+If any mismatch, they aren't equal, return non zero value.
 Else, return 0.

 Effectively replaces the _wcsicmp();

 {%endhighlight%}

 {%highlight cpp%}
 DWORD HasherDjb2(const char* str) {
     DWORD hash = 5381; //  seed value
     int c;

     while ((c = (unsigned char)*str++) != 0) {
         hash = ((hash << 5) + hash) + c;
     }
     return hash;
 }

 Simple scalar hashing routine.
-Takes in narrow string to hash, returns a DWORD, or double word which is the calculated hash value.
+Takes in the narrow string to hash, returns a DWORD, or double word, which is the calculated hash value.
-This is very simple algo, people often use rot13 strings, or xor, or something a tad bit more complex.
+This is a very simple algo, people often use rot13 strings, or xor, or something a tad bit more complex.
-It called dbj2, I actually dont know why, but there is salsa20, and chacha20, who knows what the crypto people are into.
+It's called dbj2, I actually dont know why, but there is salsa20, and chacha20, who knows what the crypto people are into.

 This function basically creates a unique number from a string, which we use to ID function names numerically instead of text.

 {%endhighlight%}

 {%highlight cpp%}
 ResolveFuncsByHashInModule(HMODULE hModule, CONST DWORD* pTargetHashes, FARPROC* pResolvedPtrs, int numHashes)

-The implementation is above, Ill just run trough what it does.
+The implementation is above, I'll just run through what it does.

-Takes in the Handle to a module, hModule;, which is the adress of the dll.
+Takes in the Handle to a module, hModule;, which is the address of the dll.
-The respective hashes to search for, which we will have precalcuated, pTargetHashes;
+The respective hashes to search for, which we will have precalculated, pTargetHashes;

-The result, if we find address of the functions we want, to be stored in pResolvedPtrs;.
+The result, if we findthe  address of the functions we want, is to be stored in pResolvedPtrs;.
 This must be null initialized.
 The numberofHashes to look for, numHashes;.
-Ive just included this just to reduce runtime, if we have found the hashes, that is foundCount == numHashes.
+I've just included this just to reduce runtime, if we have found the hashes, that is foundCount == numHashes.
 Stop, instead of running through the whole DLL.

 This returns the number of functions that were found and resolved.

-We read the Portable Executable/PE headers, (everything is a PE file, dlls, exes, sys.), to find the Export Adress Table or EAT.
+We read the Portable Executable/PE headers (everything is a PE file, dlls, exes, sys.), to find the Export Address Table or EAT.

 The EAT lists all the functions that the DLL makes available.
-This function iterates through the list of exported names, calculates the hash of each name using the same hashing function that we used to calcualte the targets.
+This function iterates through the list of exported names, calculates the hash of each name using the same hashing function that we used to calculate the targets.

 Compares these hashes to the target hashes within the pTargetHashes; array.
-If a hash matches AND we havent already found it before, it looks up the functions actual memory address using the Ordinals and AdressOfFunctions arrays, and stores it in the pResolvedPtrs; array.
+If a hash matches AND we haven't already found it before, It looks up the function's actual memory address using the Ordinals and AdressOfFunctions arrays, and stores it in the pResolvedPtrs; array.

-If something is forwarded into the abyss, lets say to ntdll.dll, we just skip it, as we can reseach the correct target if we need to.
+If something is forwarded into the abyss, lets say to ntdll.dll, we just skip it, as we can re-search the correct target if we need to.

-Use hashes, traverse EAT, find functions.
+Use hashes, traverse EAT, and find functions.
 {%endhighlight%}

 {%highlight cpp%}
 ZeroMemory(PVOID Destination, SIZE_T Length);

-Simple, take destination, zero it out.
+Simple, take the destination, zero it out.
-Ideally, I should be using, sse or avx instructions.
+Ideally, I should be using SSE or AVX instructions.
 But I was in a considerable amount of pain already.

-But, if you are someone that is inclined to do such a thing this is how you would do it.
+But, if you are someone who is inclined to do such a thing ,this is how you would do it.

 inline void my_set_zero(void* dest, size_t length){

     char* point = (char*) dest;
     size_t i= 0;
     __m128i zero = __mm_setzero_si128();

     size_t byte_chunks = length / 16;
     for(i =0 ; i < byte_chunks; i++){
         __mm_storeu_si128((__m128i *)(point + (i*16)), zero);
     }

     size_t left_overs= byte_chunks * 16;
     for(i=left_overs; i < length ; i++){
         point[i] = 0;
     }
 }
-Zero out 16 bytes at time.
+Zero out 16 bytes at a time.
-whatevers left, zero that out as well.
+Whatever's left, zero that out as well.

-Or, resolve RtlZeroMemory, and let windows hanlde it for you.
+Or, resolve RtlZeroMemory, and let Windows handle it for you.

 {%endhighlight%}

 Putting it all together

 {%highlight cpp%}
 int start() {
     #define ZeroMemory(Destination, Length) if(pRtlZeroMemory) pRtlZeroMemory((Destination), (Length));
     #define MAX_CMD_PATH 512
     MODULE_INFO Modules[256];
     FARPROC Kernel32Ptrs[10] = { NULL, NULL, NULL, NULL, NULL, NULL, NULL,NULL, NULL, NULL };